Double Bay

 Double Bay shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Double Bay, the educational attainment of residents aged 15 and above is notably higher than national and state averages.
-Specifically, 63.3% of residents have university qualifications, compared to 30.4% in Australia and 32.2% in New South Wales (NSW).
-This high level of educational attainment positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 42.3%, followed by postgraduate qualifications at 17.6%, and graduate diplomas at 3.4%.
+In Double Bay, 63.3% of residents aged 15 and above hold university qualifications, significantly higher than the Australian average of 30.4% and the New South Wales average of 32.2%.
+This high educational attainment positions the area well for knowledge-based opportunities.
+Bachelor degrees are the most common at 42.3%, followed by postgraduate qualifications (17.6%) and graduate diplomas (3.4%).
+Vocational pathways account for 15.6% of qualifications among those aged 15 and above, with advanced diplomas making up 8.9% and certificates 6.7%.

-Vocational pathways make up 15.6% of qualifications, with advanced diplomas accounting for 8.9% and certificates for 6.7%.
-Notably, 22.0% of the population is actively engaged in formal education.
-This includes 7.3% pursuing tertiary education, 5.6% in primary education, and 4.7% engaged in secondary education.
+A total of 22.0% of the population is actively pursuing formal education, including 7.3% in tertiary education, 5.6% in primary education, and 4.7% pursuing secondary education.

 Frequently Asked Questions - Education